The Complete Guide to Slack Status Icons and Presence Indicators

 What Slack does not give you is the ability to manually set yourself to Active.
 There is no "appear online" toggle.
 If you want your presence dot to show green, your device must be sending genuine activity signals to Slack — or a server-side tool must be doing it on your behalf.

 Some users try workarounds: keeping a Slack window open and unfocused, setting up mouse movement scripts, or using hardware mouse jigglers.
 These approaches are inconsistent, require your computer to stay on, and can interfere with your actual work.
 A more reliable approach is a cloud-based presence tool that maintains your Slack connection from a server, independent of your device state.
+See how to keep Slack active and how the green dot works for the full picture.

 What Others See — DMs, Channels, and Member Lists